What is a payment aggregator?

 A payment aggregator is a payment service model when a third-party PSP opens a master merchant account and uses it to process their clients' transactions.
 All merchant clients' payments go through the aggregator’s merchant account; however, virtual merchant accounts are opened for each merchant to track transactions easily.

-Since PSPs may have limits on the number and amount of transactions, large merchants with significant transactions volume are unlikely to work with payment aggregators; otherwise, they will have to pay extra for exceeding the limit.
+Since PSPs may have limits on the number and amount of transactions, large merchants with significant transaction volume are unlikely to work with payment aggregators; otherwise, they will have to pay extra for exceeding the limit.
 That’s why it is preferable to work with a payment aggregator if you have a medium or small-size business with moderate transaction volumes.

 The main task of the payment aggregator is to simplify the access of merchants to a variety of payment methods, eliminating the need to conclude agreements with each payment intermediary separately.
-They provide the merchant with an up and running merchant account (MID) so that they can start accepting payments quickly, with minimum paperwork and compliance checks.
+They provide the merchant with an up-and-running merchant account (MID) so that they can start accepting payments quickly, with minimum paperwork and compliance checks.

 Like payment facilitators and other payment service companies, aggregators can offer many useful services to merchants, including: